altbit/react-pwa/README.md

 When developers started to build their first front-end application they faced many manuals for particular components.
 And when they try to bundle them together things could get very hard.

-This project is here to help developers build modern progressive web application.
-Live example, what could be better? ^_^
+This project is here to help developers build react progressive web application.
+Live example, what could be better?

 Here you can find newest versions of components bundled to a complete working system: